WPChill/dlm-paid-membership-pro-integration/readme.txt

 5. Look for \"Download Monitor & Restrict Content integration\" and click Activate.

 == Frequently Asked Questions ==
+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Download Monitor & Paid Membership Pro integration plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/e86feed1-6d1e-488f-b21b-c58cd12e9e7f).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin."

 = How can I say thanks? =